s-s-lee/susan-portfolio/README.md

 ## Description

-Hey, I'm Susan Lee.
-I currently live in Philadelphia, PA and I work with clinical drug trials for children with GI diseases caused by food allergies.
-However, I finally decided to pursue my true interests and joined a full-stack coding bootcamp.
-I'm excited to switch gears and become a full-stack web developer!
+Hey, I'm Susan Lee and I'm a Philadelphia-based full-stack web developer!

+Some examples of my work are below.
+I created all of the wireframes for these sites.
+Email me at sohzahn@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/susan-l-9074b523b/).
+I look forward to speaking with you! &#127800;

 My portfolio site includes my past projects, resume, and contact info.